 Dallas and Houston have their own ordinances for online loans!

 Our recommendation is to only use online loans as a last resort.
 Many large metropolitan areas like Dallas and Houston have many options when it comes to getting a payday loan.
 Dallas alone has dozens of payday loan lenders within the downtown area!
 There are plenty of options you’ll want to explore before taking out a short term loan.
 For example, you can borrow money from a friend, have a garage sale, or try to get a loan from your bank or employer.
-As mentioned above, these types of short term loans have incredibly high interest rates.
+As mentioned above, these types of short term loans have high interest rates.
 Also, some predatory lenders will attempt to rollover a loan without you knowing.
 This means that even if you want to pay off a loan in 1-2 weeks they will only withdrawal the finance charge.
-Essentially you’ll be stuck in an endless cycle of paying payday and installment loans if you don’t know what’s going on.
+You’ll be stuck in an endless cycle of paying cash advances and installment loans if you don’t know what’s going on.
 If you take out a short term loan for a financial emergency with the intention of paying it back in weeks opposed to months then you’ll be fine.
 Problems arise when consumers take out a loan for something they want, not something they need.
 As mentioned above, please consult with your city ordinances if you live in a large city and need more info.
 For example, if you’re looking for information on Houston or Dallas payday loans.
 The short term financing options discussed on this site are bound to be around in some for foreseeable future.
-While we don’t know what type of future regulations will come into play, we do know the rules regarding online loans in Texas will change.
-There are new rules set to hit the books in 2017 in cities like Dallas and San Antonio.
-We urge you to check with your state regulators and your specific city to find out the latest changes regarding online loans in Texas.
+While we don’t know what type of future regulations will come into play, we do know the rules about online loans in Texas will change.
+There are new rules set to hit the books in 2019 in cities like Dallas and San Antonio.
+We urge you to check with your state regulators and your specific city to find out the latest changes about online loans in Texas.